The Soothsayer

 The Soothsayer is the seventh album by Wayne Shorter, recorded in 1965, but not released on Blue Note until 1979.
 The album features five originals by Shorter and an arrangement of Jean Sibelius' "Valse Triste".
 The featured musicians are trumpeter Freddie Hubbard, alto saxophonist James Spaulding, pianist McCoy Tyner, bassist Ron Carter and drummer Tony Williams.

-Reception
+Critical reception

-The Allmusic review by Stacia Proefrock awarded the album 4½ stars stating "it ranks with the best of his works from this incredibly fertile period".
+Reviewing a 1990 reissue, the Chicago Tribune noted that "the result is hard-driving and as edgy as the time at which it was made."
+The AllMusic review by Stacia Proefrock stated that "it ranks with the best of his works from this incredibly fertile period".